QuantEcon/lecture-source-jl/style.md

 - **Always seed random numbers** in order for automated testing to function.

 ## Work in Progress Discussions
-1. When and how do we use `eachindex` with multidimensional arrays you want to iterate through?
-2. How best to stack arrays and unpack them for use with solvers/etc.?
+2. How best to stack arrays and unpack them for use with solvers/etc.?  `vec` was mentioned?
 3. Simple error handling of reasonable failures (e.g. returning a union with `Nothing`, etc.)  I am not sure we want to teach them about exceptions, for example.
 4. Can we really use Latex for labels?
 Is it stable enough with various backends?
 If so, I think that LatexStrings is the way to go.
-5. Lets say `x` is vector of length `N`.
-Is `y = similar(x, N)` or `y = similar(x)` a better way to denote the preallocation of the same size?
-I kind of like the first in this case, but I think we can use our judgement.